Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Preliminaries and Main Results

 \section{Preliminaries and Main Results}

-Here, we cover all the pertinent mathematical tools that will be employed in our analysis moving forward and we also present the key results of this article.

-In the beginning, we fix an arbitrary large time horizon, $T>0$.
-Throughout the article, we refer to numerous generic constants by the letter $c$.
+We fix an arbitrary large time horizon, $T>0$.
+Throughout the paper, we refer to numerous universal constants by the letter $c$.
 When a constant may change from line to line, we maintain the same notation as long as it does not affect the core idea.

 For a generic set $E$, let $\mathcal{M}_b(E)$ denotes the space of bounded Borel measures on $E$, whose norm is given by the total variation norm of measures.
-It is the dual space of the space of continuous functions vanishing at infinity i.e $C_0(E)$, equipped with the supremum norm.
+It is the dual space of the space of continuous functions vanishing at infinity i.e., $C_0(E)$, equipped with the supremum norm.
 Moreover, let $\mathcal{P}(E)$ be the space of probability measures on $E$.